rockettheme/docs/Docs/joomla/templates/praxis/demo_override.md

 This table will break down the various settings you may need to adjust in order to recreate the demo.
 Most of the settings under **Style** are adjusted automatically with the selection of a template preset.
 You can set presets using the **Presets** button located next to the **Save** option at the top of the Template Settings page.

-Once you've selected a Preset, these options can be further adjusted to match the demo.
+Once you have selected a Preset, these options can be further adjusted to match the demo.
 Keep in mind that the Style indicated here relates to the template Style in this menu.
 More information about how Styles work can be found in our [Gantry documentation][Style].

 ### Style
 | Style   | Option        | Position | Setting                                 |